 Choreographer/director Bob Fosse left $400 apiece to 66 surprised beneficiaries but stipulated that the money be used to “go out and have dinner on me.”

 Among the grateful diners were Dustin Hoffman, Melanie Griffiths, Liza Minelli, and Roy Scheider.

-Singer Dusty Springfield (right) willed money to ensure her ragdoll cat Nicholas was properly looked after.
+Singer Dusty Springfield (below) willed money to ensure her ragdoll cat Nicholas was properly looked after.
 His care included being fed imported baby food and being serenaded by Dusty’s songs.

 And Janis Joplin, a noted party girl, set aside $2,500 for a booze-up at one of her favourite pubs in San Anselmo, California, “so my friends can get blasted after I’m gone.”

 Leona Helmsley, who was nicknamed the “Queen of Mean” for her tyrannical behaviour, lavished part of her considerable fortune on her Maltese Terrier, Trouble.
 The dog was left $12 million, subsequently reduced by a judge to $2 million, so that it could live out its days in the opulent luxury to which it had become accustomed.

 Quaker State heiress Eleanor Ritchey also liked dogs – lots of them.
 When she died in 1968, she left $4.5 million to her 150 hounds.
 The will was contested and by the time everything was sorted out the dogs got $9 million.
 The last of the woofers died in 1984 and the money that was left was used to fund research into animal diseases.